john-h-k/helix-zsh/README.md

 Helix bindings for zsh.

 ZSH contains in-built vim/emacs style bindings, and this repo is built to provide the same experience with Helix bindings.
+Unlike other implementations,it respects your Helix config, custom keybindings, and automatically incorporates new Helix features.

 ![Example usage](./assets/example.gif)